swooshXE/steam-account-checker/README.md

 🔥 Check your Steam accounts to see if they are created and SteamGuard protected within seconds

 ## JOIN MY DISCORD: https://discord.gg/dU5gbz4
+New info about SAC will be there, along with other projects I'm working on!
 ## CONTACT ME VIA DISCORD: 𝙨𝙬𝙤𝙤𝙨𝙝#1673

 #### Download it here: https://github.com/swooshXE/steam-account-checker/releases